 Prescription drugs are covered like any other eligible medical expenses.

 Dental is covered only up to $300 for acute pain to sound and natural teeth and up to the policy maximum for treatment needed due to an accident.

 Patriot International provides coverage anywhere outside the United States including travel time as well.
 It also covers loss of checked luggage.

 How much is covered?

-First, you will have to pay your annual deductible (varies from $0 to $2,500) before the insurance company starts paying anything for the covered expenses, even for doctor visits.
+First, you will have to pay your deductible per certificate period (varies from $0 to $2,500) before the insurance company starts paying anything for the covered expenses, even for doctor visits.
 You will need to continue to pay all the money yourself until you have completely satisfied the deductible.
 The deductible is not just for hospitalization.
 There is no concept of copay.

 After that, the plan pays 100% up to the selected policy maximum, ranging from $10,000 to $1,000,000, depending upon your age.